input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 | $\mathbb{E}(g, n=256)$    | 1.03E-02	 |  2.12E-02 | 4.49E-02  |	1.36E-01 |	4.12E-01 |	1.97E+01 |	6.98E+11 |	1.64E+21 |	9.60E+25 |	1.45E+35 |	2.48E+40 |	9.29E+43 |
 | $\mathbb{E}(g, n=512)$    | 1.03E-02	 |  2.12E-02 | 4.49E-02  |	1.36E-01 |	4.12E-01 |	2.91E+01 |	7.87E+23 |	7.19E+42 |	2.80E+52 |	6.60E+70 |	1.64E+81 |	1.79E+88 |

-Looking at an approximation of the expected grinding power, also called first moment, confirms our assumptions as when $\text{stake}_A = 20%$, we have the exponent base that becomes one, and thus the exponential start growing instead of decaying.
+We can approximate the expected grinding power as an exponential function of the precision, i.e. $E(g, n)= \text{poly}(n) \cdot \zeta^n$.
+Looking at the exponential's based, $\zeta$ can tell us precisely when the grinding power becomes rises exponentially, that is when $\zeta = 1$ the exponentiaition starts growing instead of decaying.
+The following graph indeed confirms that 20\% is the threshold.

 <div align="center">
 <img src="grinding_moment.png" alt="" width="500"/>